 (1) Compensation for Personal Services

 Situations often arise in business settings that purport to be gifts from corporate employers to individuals.
-The IRS often claims that such transfers are, in fact, compensation for personal services rather than gifts.
-The IRS argues that the property transfers constitute income to the transferee rather than a gift by the transferor.
-In these cases, the focus changes to the effect on the transferee: Has the transferee received taxable income or has he received a tax-free gift?
+The IRS often claims that such transfers are, in fact, taxable compensation for personal services rather than gifts.
+As a result, the employee would receive taxable income and the corporate employer would not be deemed to have made a taxable gift.

-A payment may be taken out of the normal gift tax rules (and thus be considered taxable income to the recipient) by the regulations, which state that “the gift tax is not applicable to…ordinary business transactions.”
+To this point, the applicable regulations state that “the gift tax is not applicable to…ordinary business transactions.”
 An ordinary business transaction, defined as a sale, exchange, or other transfer of property (a transaction which is bona fide, at arm’s length, and free from donative intent) made in the ordinary course of business, will be considered as if made for an adequate and full consideration in money or money’s worth.

-A situation will be considered an ordinary business transaction and not be classified as a tax-free gift to the recipient if it is “free from donative intent.”
-This means that donative intent becomes quite important.
-The taxpayer-recipient, of course, would like to have the transaction considered an income tax-free gift.
-The IRS would generally reap larger revenues if the transfer were considered compensation and therefore were taxable income.
+A transfer “free from donative intent” will be considered an ordinary business transaction and classified as a tax-free gift to the recipient.
+This means that donative intent becomes quite important as the taxpayer-recipient would prefer the treatment of the transfer as an income tax-free gift.
+On the hand, the IRS would prefer the transfer to be treated as taxable compensation.

-When will a payment be considered a tax-free gift to the recipient (the donor must still pay any gift taxes) rather than taxable income?
-A gift is deemed to have been made if the donor’s dominant reason for making the transfer was detached and disinterested generosity (for example where an employer makes flood relief payments to his employees because of a feeling of affection, charity, or similar impulses) rather than consideration for past, present, or future services of the recipient employees.
+When will a payment be considered an income tax-free gift to the recipient (potentially subject to gift tax owning by the donor) rather than taxable income?
+In the ordinary course of business, the transferor has made a gift if the dominant reason for making the transfer was detached and disinterested generosity.
+For example, flood relief payments made by an employer to his employees because of a feeling of affection, charity, or similar impulses has made a gift to those employees rather than consideration for past, present, or future services.

-A transfer is not a gift if the primary impetus for the payment is (a) the constraining force of any legal or moral duty, or (b) anticipated benefit of an economic nature.
+Conversely a transfer by an employer to an employee is not a gift if the primary impetus for the payment is (a) the constraining force of any legal or moral duty, or (b) anticipated benefit of an economic nature.

 Among the factors typically studied in examining the donor’s intent are: